 - Extra virgin olive oil and vinegar;

-- Olives and capper to enhance the taste of the dishes;
+- Olives and capers to enhance the taste of the dishes;

-- White meat, fish, and some cured meat for the Sunday lunch;
+- White meat, fish, and some cured meat for Sunday lunch;

-- More and more vegetables, plenty of vegetables, for instance celery, carrots, onions, garlic to make simple sautéed vegetables;
+- Celery, carrots, onions, garlic to make simple sauteéd vegetables;

 - Bread and flour to make pizza;

-- Being careful with fruit, most of all the one which contains a lot of sugar,
+- Being careful with fruit, especially the ones which contain a lot of sugar,

 - Having a varied diet rich in vitamins,